Assertive Behavior: 3 Positive Ways To Become More Assertive In Your Life

 What is assertive behavior?

 Assertive behavior is the ability to express your needs and achieve your goals in a way that is respectful both to you and to others.
 The basics of assertive behavior are simple: know your rights and respect others’ rights.
-Having the courage to state your opinions and needs clearly is a good first step.

 Being assertive is also about being mindful of your own needs and being confident about yourself.
-However, being assertive is never about bruising or hurting someone’s feelings.
-It’s all about your ability to handle the situation in a confident, yet non-ignorant way.

 “Why should I be assertive?” – 3 Major Reasons To Consider

 You have the right to ask for what you need, to ask questions, and to ask for feedback.
-That’s something many people know, but not all of them do it.
-Assertiveness flips this situation around.

 Here are 3 reasons why assertive behavior is worth it: